Aermoss/BrainFuck/README.md

 # BrainFuck
-A simple BrainFuck interpreter written in python using llvmlite.
+A simple BrainFuck interpreter written in Python using LLVM.

 # Getting Started
 ## Usage